apache/incubator-taverna-site/content/community/publications.md

 [[pdf]](http://ceur-ws.org/Vol-1670/paper-50.pdf)

 Enrico Daga, Mathieu d’Aquin, Aldo Gangemi, Enrico Motta (2016):
-**An incremental learning method to support theannotation of workflows with data-to-data relations**
+**An incremental learning method to support the annotation of workflows with data-to-data relations**
 At: 20th International Conference on Knowledge Engineering and Knowledge Management ([EKAW 2016](http://ekaw2016.cs.unibo.it/))
 Bologna, Italy.
 In: _Lecture Notes in Computer Science_ **10024** pp 129-144.